Home Down Payment - Savings Strategies

 6. Ask for funds in lieu of birthday gifts, Christmas gifts, wedding presents, etc.

-7. Borrow from a relative or retirement plan
+7. Borrow from a retirement plan

 8. Make it a team approach